fbpx

 Giant Spelt Pancake

 My German dad was a competitive pancake gobbler — to call him a pancake eater would do the term injustice.
 But he certainly loved pancakes, and the ones he made for us children were always huge, the size of a skillet.
 As is traditional, he used no chemical leaveners, just the power of eggs to give them a lift.
-This recipe, almost a cross between pancakes and omelets, is inspired by German-style pancakes to which I add lots of fresh herbs and tender squash blossoms.
-I often serve them for brunch, but add a simple salad of spinach leaves or bitter greens, and it is just as good for dinner.
+Almost a cross between pancakes and omelets, this recipe is inspired by German-style pancakes to which I add lots of fresh herbs and tender squash blossoms.
+I often serve them for brunch but add a simple salad of spinach leaves or bitter greens, which is just as good for dinner.

 Preparation